Supercobra27/Supercobra27/README.md

 Hello, my name is Ryan Silverberg and I am interested in all things Engineering and Science related.
 I love learning new things and will be using GitHub to keep my coding progress stored for public viewing.

-I am currently studying Computer Engineering at Queen's University in Kingston, Ontario and run an Automation Business on the side as well.
+I am currently studying Computer Engineering at Queen's University in Kingston, Ontario and I run an Operation Automation Agency on the side as well.
 Please feel free to reach out!